Master's Programme in Chemistry – Physical Chemistry

 Learning experience

-In seminars, you present your ideas and discuss with your classmates a course book or work you have conducted; while the teacher usually only moderates the discussion.
+Instruction takes place in the form of lectures, laboratory work, problem-solving, seminars and projects.
+Theory and practical work are always interwoven into the courses.
+In seminars, you present your ideas and discuss course material or work you have conducted with your classmates, while the teacher usually only moderates the discussion.
 The aim is to develop critical thinking and collaborative skills which will be required in your future professional development.
 All students are expected to be active participants in all forms of discussions.

-You will also receive systematic training in both oral and written presentations as an integrated part of the courses.
+You will participate in seminars, group meetings and other events to prepare you for professional communication in your future career.
+You will also receive systematic training in oral and written presentations as part of the courses.
 The ability to communicate well will be very important in your future career.

 The language of instruction is English.